 2006: The youth vote increased again, growing by 2 million votes.

 2008: The number of voters under 30 who showed up at the polls increased by approximately 11%, while the number of older voters who cast a ballot increased by only 3 percent.

 2012: Voters from ages 18-29 represented 19% of all those who voted.
 That’s an increase of one percentage point from 2008.

 A major reason for this increased turnout is that politicians are paying more attention to young people.
 If politicians ramp up their efforts to engage young people directly on issues important to us and talk to us as much as they do to older voters, then young people will continue to turn out in bigger numbers, ensuring a stronger democracy in the United States.

-To continue this momentum in 2012, thousands of student volunteers with the Student PIRGs’ New Voters Project will reach out to their peers on college campuses across the country to register them to vote and turn them out on Election Day.
-Nationally, we plan to run a non-partisan youth voter mobilization campaign on eighty college campuses in nineteen states to boost youth voter turnout in the 2012 elections.
+To continue this momentum in 2014, thousands of student volunteers with the Student PIRGs’ New Voters Project will reach out to their peers on college campuses across the country to register them to vote and turn them out on Election Day.
+Nationally, we plan to run a non-partisan youth voter mobilization campaign on 100 college campuses in twelve states to boost youth voter turnout in the 2014 elections.